Emily Browning: 2021–present

-In June 2021, it was announced that Browning would replace Anna Paquin in Andrea Pallaoro's drama Monica, joining Trace Lysette, Patricia Clarkson and Adriana Barraza.
-She is also set to star in Lance Edmands' thriller Brightwater, starring alongside Scoot McNairy and Jack Reynor.
+Browining appeared in Andrea Pallaoro's 2022 drama Monica, alongside Trace Lysette, Patricia Clarkson and Adriana Barraza, replacing Anna Paquin who had dropped out of the movie due to scheduling conflicts.
+As of 2022 she was also set to star in Lance Edmands' thriller Brightwater, starring alongside Scoot McNairy and Jack Reynor.

 She stars in The Fox, the debut feature film directed by Australian filmmaker Dario Russo, which premieres at the 2025 Adelaide Film Festival in October.
 It also stars Jai Courtney, Damon Herriman, and the voices of Sam Neill and Olivia Colman.

 Personal life

-From 2012 to 2015, Browning was in a relationship with Plush co-star Xavier Samuel.
+From 2012 to 2013, she dated British actor Max Irons, whom she met while filming The Host.
+From 2013 to 2015, Browning was in a relationship with Plush co-star Xavier Samuel.

 She married Eddie O'Keefe in April 2023.

 When Browning was 21 years old, she moved to London, but then moved to Los Angeles when London became "too expensive to live".
 She initially disliked Los Angeles but then settled down on the Eastside and was residing there in 2023.
 She also has spoken on her depression and stated she has been doing therapy ever since being diagnosed.

 Browning noted that she is spiritual but not religious: "I like the idea there is something innately magical about human connection.
 But I don't know, I'm okay with not knowing, and I get pissed off by anyone who claims to know for sure.
 A dogmatic atheist is just as annoying as a Bible-thumping crazy person."